blin/ponish/manual/part-1-lesson-2.md

 together.
 You need to both read, and write, so practice both reading, and writing.
 I would not have taken the time to write this paragraph if I did not think it important, so please, take it to heart, and practice both skills.

-### Editor notes on lesson 2 passage

-EDITOR NOTE [single-size-downward]: "AT" in "Atlantis" is single-size since the last stroke is downward and next character is a consonant.

-EDITOR NOTE [single-size-downward]: "AJ" in "age"

-TODO [double-size-upward]: AN blend ends in top-right corner, so the overall glyph can be double-sized

-TODO [double-size-upward]: U into N

 [Next: Lesson 3](./part-1-lesson-3.md)